axkralj990/Quadcopter-Dev-Project/README.md

 </ul>

 To start the program run DataMonitor.py.

+The program is written to receive maximum three separate values at a time from serial.
+For now it is programed so all three values need to be packed in a single line, for example, if you want to plot readings from all X, Y, and Z accelerometer axis you should write them to serial like this "AccX AccY AccZ\n".
+If only one or two values are written to serial, then only one or two data sets will be plotted.

 There is still a lot to fix, add, and improve, so any suggestions and corrections are welcome!